InexperiencedMe/inexperienced-dot-me/posts/cognitive-security.md

 Cognitive security is knowing what is true.
 It's knowing who you are and who you could become.
 It’s the ability to resist viral misinformation and defy masks that prevent you from seeing the true nature of the game.
 It’s also the robustness of your beliefs, morals, and your life-path as a whole.
 In practice, saying "I don't care what others say, I know where I want to go and I'm going for it" is a top cogsec behavior.

 That’s my type of cognitive security, where it's necessary to distinguish signal from noise.
-Because I am on the mission.
+Because I am on a mission.
 I have a goal, I have to work towards it.
 I have to get to the truth.
 I aim to win the game without being outplayed in the meantime.

 On the other hand, dangerous cogsec techniques are built into us.
 We’re talkin’ DNA.
 We’re talkin’ [confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias).
 Oh yes.
-We love information, that supports what we already believe.
+We love information that supports what we already believe.

 I’m constantly talking about filtering out the noise, but people love the noise.
-Only listening to the signal means that there is a silence most of the time.
+Only listening to the signal means that there is silence most of the time.
 Deafening, unbearable silence.
 For most people, the noise **is** the signal, since you can construct any suitable narrative (effectively being a slave to confirmation bias).
 It’s the double-edged sword of cogsec, when you can stay secure by living in a lie.
 That’s why the security is not the goal, but the unshakable pursue of the quest, whatever that is for you.
 Security is there to keep you firmly on the path.

 Because of these mechanisms being hardcoded into us, cogsec techniques are always present.
 So, although we simplify it and say that you’re either cognitively secure or you're not, it's more precise to say that you either control your cognitive security or you don’t.

 There are plenty of reasons why you should care, but the main one is that this is what the game is.
 And if you don't want to win - I can't help you.

-We live in the early information era, where onslaught of information is barely beginning, but it already poses a challenge.
+We live in the early information era, where the onslaught of the information is barely beginning, but it already poses a challenge.
 Things were obvious, when the main threat was physical violence.
 Simple logic is that to win the game, you isolate yourself from the enemies, construct physical defenses like walls and houses, learn how to handle a weapon to make attacks on you more costly (or to initiate attacks yourself to disrupt the enemy), and then stick together with alike people to defend against bigger threats.

 Very simple.

 ![/postsFiles/cognitive-security/medievalVillage.jpg](/postsFiles/cognitive-security/medievalVillage.jpg)

 But today’s attacks are subtle.
 Insidious.
 Hidden.
 Often straight up masked so well, that they’re not commonly seen as threats.
 This is information era.
 Full of information warfare.
-There is more content, than you could ever possibly consume, even if you lived 1000 years.
+There is more content than you could ever possibly consume, even if you lived 1000 years.
 Actually, even if you were immortal.
 What are the consequences of that?

 Imagine that the food is free.
 Completely free.
 You can have EVERY POSSIBLE DISH.
 Wow.
 So much choice.
 In fact, more choice than you would ever need.
 At first you probably can’t believe your happiness and the abundance, but quickly the new game reveals itself.
 What do you actually eat?
 Like… In the long term?

 To a smaller degree, this is already happening with supermarkets.
 So much choice, but people are still eating garbage, simply because it’s pleasurable and fun.
-I know usually the unhealthy food is also cheaper, but it’s not the main driver.
-You can totally eat cheap and healthy, if you ignore the bio stuff.
-I’m also certain, that if all food was free, most people would still eat junk.
+I know usually unhealthy food is also cheaper, but it’s not the main driver.
+You can totally eat cheaply and healthily if you ignore the bio stuff.
+I’m also certain that if all food was free, most people would still eat junk.
 Just like kids, who don’t understand the concept of money, but they sure do love anything with tons of sugar in it.

 Oh right, we were talking about cognitive security.
 The food scenario is analogous to our information era situation, since in the world of abundance, you don’t eat what’s available.
 You eat what you pick.
 Deliberately. **You don’t want an algorithm whose sole purpose is to get you to eat as much as possible to decide on your diet.**